Pride is Integrity

-The “good doctor” and “good daughter” were humble, always attributing success to the team, to luck, or to hard work.
+A “good doctor” and a “good daughter” would be humble, always attributing success to the team, luck, or hard work.

 Never to themselves.